CBAM Solutions for

 The Carbon Border Adjustment Mechanism (CBAM) is the European Union framework that prices the carbon emissions embedded in imported goods.
 Transitional reporting ran from October 2023 to December 2025, and the definitive regime has applied since 1 January 2026.
 CBAM covers six product groups: cement, iron and steel, aluminium, fertilisers, electricity and hydrogen.
 GreenSutra works as a CBAM consultant in India, carrying exporters across India and worldwide, and their EU importers, from transition era reporting into full definitive compliance.

-Each engagement runs the work end to end: exposure identified, embedded emissions measured from actual verified installation data in place of marked up default values, data verified and shared with EU importers and authorised declarants through the central CBAM registry, and certificate exposure tracked against the EU ETS price alongside a reduction pathway.
+Each engagement runs the work end to end: exposure identified, embedded emissions measured from actual installation data in place of marked up default values, prepared for verification by accredited verifiers and shared with EU importers and authorised declarants through the central CBAM registry, and certificate exposure tracked against the EU ETS price alongside a reduction pathway.
 CBAM compliance for Indian exporters is handled as one accountable engagement rather than a series of disconnected tasks.
 A first step for any exporter or importer is the structured CBAM discovery brief, which maps the exposure before a readiness review.
 The deadlines, the phase-in costs, the monitoring methods and how embedded emissions are calculated are set out in full in the CBAM compliance guide.

 Transitional period compared with the definitive regime